 Should You Have Extra Coverage for Your Pool?

-If there’s an accident in your pool, your policy may not be able to cover all of the costs.
+If there’s an accident, your policy may not be able to cover all of the costs.
 This is because the expenses cost more than your limits.
-When you buy a pool, you might think about increasing your limits.
+When you buy a swimming pool, you might think about increasing your homeowners limits.
 The Insurance Information Institute (III) recommends upping your limits to around $300,000 or $500,000, at minimum.
 But the best thing to do is to buy as much coverage as you can afford.

 Another way to get more protection is to add an umbrella policy.
 Umbrella policies give you liability protection that extends beyond your limits.
 It can save you from expensive lawsuits or injuries that may go over your current limits.

 Before you buy an umbrella policy, insurers usually want you to have a minimum amount of home insurance.
 Per the III, this number is about $300,000 worth of coverage.
 Be sure to check with your agent to make sure an umbrella policy is right for you.

 Owning a swimming pool carries a lot of responsibility with it.
 It’s up to you to make sure that it’s as safe as possible.
 There are many safety measures you can take to prevent injury or death.
 Some relate to the physical structure, while others are behavioral actions you can take.

 Here are some best safety practices you can easily put in place: